calebschoepp/caleb-www/content/blog/2022-halfway-check-in.md

 > By the end of this year I'll graduate.
 With that in mind I'll need to start making some decisions about where I want to work full-time and where I want to live.
 I also want to consider less traditional options like digital nomading or consulting for the start of 2023.

 This is an interesting time to be reflecting on this aspect of my life as I am very much in the thick of it right now.
-In the coming two months I'll be working hard to find a full-time job that I'm excited to land in come January.
-After lots of reflection I've decided that I would probably like to work a remote job where I have the flexibility of traveling around the world while I work.
-And while there is basically no forseeable way for me to not graduate at this point, I'll save of the gratification of checking it off until the moment comes.
+After lots of reflection I've decided that I want to work a remote job where I have the geographic flexibility to both live by my family and travel the world.
+It is to be determined which specific company I will end up at.

+While there is basically no forseeable way for me to not graduate at this point, I'll save the gratification of checking it off until the moment comes.

 {{< begin_task_list >}}

 - [ ] Graduate!
-- [ ] Leverage my connections to have multiple full-time offers post-graduation.
+- [x] Leverage my connections to have multiple full-time offers post-graduation.
 - [x] Seriously research the possibility of digital nomading or consulting at the start of 2023.

 ### Travel and Adventure

 > Thanks to remote schooling and work I spend a lot of time at home.
 Travelling abroad and doing adventurous things is a great way to spice up my life.

 For future years I should be less specific about where I want to travel unless plans have materialized or I'm hellbent on going there.
-Rather than Eastern Canada I'll be travelling to Scotland and Ireland at the end of the summer.
-Also, still planning to canoe a lot and bike an imperial century.
+Rather than Eastern Canada I'll be travelling to Scotland and Ireland at the end of the summer[^2].
+I'm still planning to canoe a lot and bike an imperial century.
 Nothing completed here yet but definitely on track in this area of my life.
-If I play my cards right I might even get a bonus trip to Portland in too.
+I even managed to get a bonus trip to Portland in too.

 {{< begin_task_list >}}